naqvijafar91/go-workshops/docs/04-arrays-slice-variadic-fn.md

 ##### Length of an array

-The length of the array is found by passing the array as parameter to the  `len`  function.
+The length of the array is found by passing the array as a parameter to the  `len`  function.

 ```go
 package main